-We were inspected by Ofsted on 1st and 2nd October 2019.
-At the end of Day 2, we were informed that Leadership and Management is inadequate.
+In July 2018 we had a monitoring visit by one of her Majesty’s Inspectors.
+Her report stated that “this school is now well on the way to shaking off the ‘requires improvement’ judgement and becoming a good school.”
+On 1st and 2nd October 2019, St Antony’s Catholic College was inspected by Ofsted.
+Under the new framework, in place for only 4 weeks at this point, Leadership and Management judged to be inadequate.
 This judgement links solely to one decision made to deliver a vocational PE qualification that was completed by last year’s Year 11, is being completed by the current Year 11 and by 60% of the current Year 10.
 It is a course that we planned for in 2016 and that students started studying in 2017 – two full years before the new Ofsted framework.
-This new framework has eight statements relating to an inadequate Leadership and Management judgement, one of which states that ‘the school is systematically gaming its results, entering pupils for courses that are not in their educational best interest’.
-The inspection judged, incorrectly, that this was the case.
-As a result of Leadership and Management being judged inadequate, the overall effectiveness of the school is judged as inadequate.
-This is quite simply wrong.

 Latest Ofsted Report October 2019: https://files.ofsted.gov.uk/v1/file/50129475